exercism/csharp/exercises/practice/poker/.approaches/introduction.md

 ```

 This approach assign a single integer score to each hand, which makes finding the best hand(s) quite straightforward.
-For more information, check the [integer score approach][approach-icomparer].
+For more information, check the [integer score approach][approach-integer-score].

 ## Approach: `IComparer<T>`